mdegans/nvalhalla/README.md

 ## FAQ

-- **Can this app do anything but redact** No, and it's hoped that you won't modify it to do anything harmful, since software for doing inferences on video, particularly face detection, has an immense potential for misuse.
+- **Can this app do anything but redact** No, and any potentially dangerous code (eg. dumping bounding boxes) has been removed.
+It's hoped that you won't modify it to do anything harmful, since software for detecting faces has an immense potential for misuse.
 - **Can this app redact anything other than faces?** Yes.
-You can modify the model to do what you want by changing the config and models ~/.nvalhalla, however it will only redact IDs 0 and 1 unless you modify [cb_buffer.c](./src/cb_buffer.c).
+You can modify the app to do what you want by changing the config and models ~/.nvalhalla, however it will only redact IDs 0 and 1 unless you modify [cb_buffer.c](./src/cb_buffer.c).
 - **This app isn't very useful** No, no, it isn't.
 It's meant mostly as a demo to see whether it's possible to write DeepStream code in Genie.
 - **Can I output to a file?** Support for this is planned after optimization to help remedy the above point.
 - **The app is very slow on my Nano** The model is currently not optimized at all, int8 and fp16 support is the next thing on the TODO list.
 It should run fine on a Xavier, however.